- November 9, 2020

-Time management stress: Look down your ‘to do list’ and pick two things you know are aren’t going to do – and just cross them off.
+Time management stress: Look down your ‘to-do list’ and pick two things you know you aren’t going to do – and just cross them off.
 Forget them or delegate them.
-Next choose two things that will take 5 minutes or less to complete – and do those.
-After 10 minutes with four things crossed off you will feel so great, you can now tackle the worst job that you have been circling around and stressing about for weeks!
+Next, choose two things that will take 5 minutes or less to complete – and do those.
+After 10 minutes with four things crossed off, you will feel so great, you can now tackle the worst job that you have been circling around and stressing about for weeks!

 The key to dealing with business stress